-Lincoln Has One More Death From Covid-19 - KFOR FM 103.3 1240 AM
+Lincoln has One More Death from COVID-19 - KFOR FM 103.3 1240 AM

-Deaths reported today: 1, a man in his 60s who was hospitalized and vaccinated
+Deaths reported today: 1, a man in his 70s who was hospitalized and unvaccinated

 Risk Dial: red – risk of COVID-19 spread and impact in the community is severe